CCBR/CARLISLE/docs/user-guide/run.md

     *) dryrun : dry run snakemake to generate DAG
     *) unlock : unlock workdir if locked by snakemake *) runlocal : run without submitting to sbatch
-    *) testrun: run on cluster with included test dataset
+    *) runtest: run on cluster with included test dataset
 2. WORKDIR: [Type: String]: Absolute or relative path to the output folder with write permissions.
 ```